deepanshs/mrsimulator/docs/introduction/getting_started.rst

         ],
     )

 Before creating the method instance, the magnetic flux density is calculated using the ``ref_freq_to_B0()`` attribute of the Isotope class.
 In this case, ``B0`` is set to a value that gives the :math:`^{1}\text{H}` primary reference, i.e., TMS, a resonance frequency of 400 MHz.

 In the creation of the BlochDecaySpectrum instance, the ``channel`` attribute holds a list of isotope strings.
 In the BlochDecaySpectrum method, however, only the first isotope in the list, i.e., :math:`^{13}\text{C}`, is used to simulate the spectrum.
 The BlochDecaySpectrum method has one spectral dimension.
-In this example, that spectral dimension has 2048 points, spanning 80 kHz with a reference offset of 6 kHz.
+In this example, that spectral dimension has 2048 points spanning 80 kHz with a reference offset of 6 kHz.

 Next, you will bring the SpinSystem and Method instances together and create a Simulator